ocaml/opam/doc/pages/Manual.md

     `depexts` information can be retrieved through the `opam list --external` command.

-- `messages: [ <string> { <filter> } ... ]`: used to display an additional
+- <a id="opamfield-messages">`messages: [ <string> { <filter> } ... ]`</a>:
-  (one-line) message when prompting a solution implying the given package.
+  used to display an additional (one-line) message when prompting a solution implying the given package.
 The typical use-case is to tell the user that some functionality will not be available as some optional dependencies are not installed.

+- <a id="opamfield-post-messages">
-- `post-messages: [ <string> { <filter> } ... ]`: allows to print specific
+  `post-messages: [ <string> { <filter> } ... ]`</a>:
-  messages to the user after the end of installation.
+  allows to print specific messages to the user after the end of installation.
   The special boolean variable `failure` is defined in the scope of the filter, and can be used to print messages in case there was an error (typically, a hint on how it can be resolved, or a link to an open issue). `success` is also defined as syntactic sugar for `!failure`.

-- `available: [ <filter> ]`: can be used to add constraints on the OS and OCaml versions currently in use, using the built-in `os` and `ocaml-version` variables.
+- <a id="opamfield-available">`available: [ <filter> ]`</a>:
+  can be used to add constraints on the OS and OCaml versions currently in use, using the built-in `os` and `ocaml-version` variables.
 In case the filter is not valid, the package is disabled.
 The `os` and `ocaml-version` fields are deprecated, please use `available` instead in newly created packages.

     This field is evaluated before request solving or any actions take place ;
     it can only refer to global variables, since it shouldn't depend on the current switch state.
 An unavailable package won't generally be seen on the system, except with `opam list -A`.

-- `flags: [ <ident> ... ]`: specify package flags that may alter package
+- <a id="opamfield-flags">`flags: [ <ident> ... ]`</a>:
+  specify package flags that may alter package behaviour.
-  behaviour.
 Currently available flags are:

     - `light-uninstall`: the package's uninstall instructions don't require the package source.
 This is currently inferred when the only uninstall